 Though many issues must be addressed to create a sustainable design, a few of the more common issues specific to food plant design and construction include the following:

-Freezer Floors: Freezer floor slabs are subject to heaving from the ground freezing below the slab.
-Proper floor insulation and energy-efficient heating methods are paramount to protecting the floor from heaving.
+Freezer floor slabs are subject to heaving from the ground freezing below the slab.
+Proper floor insulation and energy-efficient heating methods are paramount to protect the floor from heaving.

-Pipes and conduits: In a food-processing facility, piping and conduit materials must be sanitary on the interior and exterior.
-The proper application of materials that are sanitary, can withstand the abuse of chemical cleaning and hold up to temperature variations are key factors to food safety and long- term viability.
+Food processing facility piping and conduit materials must be sanitary on the interior and exterior.
+The proper application of materials that are sanitary, can withstand the abuse of chemical cleaning, and hold up to temperature variations are key factors to food safety and long-term viability.